Bankruptcy Lawyers in West Seneca, NY

 Q: What is the difference between a Chapter 7 bankruptcy and a Chapter 13 bankruptcy?

 A: The two most common types of consumer bankruptcy are Chapter 7 bankruptcy and Chapter 13 bankruptcy.
 Approximately 80% of bankruptcies that are filed are Chapter 7 bankruptcies.
-A Chapter 7 bankruptcy is commonly called a "liquidation bankruptcy".
+A Chapter 7 bankruptcy is commonly called a "liquidation bankruptcy."
 In a Chapter 7 bankruptcy, the debtor is allowed to keep exempt assets.
-If there are any non exempt assets, those assets are liquidated and the net proceeds are distributed to creditors.
-For example, if a debtor owns a snowmobile (a non exempt asset), the snowmobile would be sold and the net proceeds distributed to creditors.
-In approximately 95% of cases, there are no non exempt assets and therefore no distributions made to creditors.
+If there are any non-exempt assets, those assets are liquidated and the net proceeds are distributed to creditors.
+For example, if a debtor owns a snowmobile (a non-exempt asset), the snowmobile would be sold and the net proceeds distributed to creditors.
+In approximately 95% of chapter cases, there are no non-exempt assets and therefore no distributions made to creditors.
 Instead, in most cases, all of the debtor's assets are exempt and no distributions are made to creditors.

-A Chapter 13 bankruptcy is commonly known as a "payment plan bankruptcy".
+A Chapter 13 bankruptcy is commonly known as a "payment plan bankruptcy."
 In a Chapter 13 bankruptcy, no assets are liquidated.
 Instead, the debtor makes regular payments according to a court approved plan and those payments are distributed to creditors.
 In general, a Chapter 13 bankruptcy is filed only if absolutely necessary.
-A Chapter 13 bankruptcy is generally filed under three circumstances, namely (A) where assets would be liquidated in a Chapter 7 bankruptcy, but the debtor does not want to lose the asset, (B) the debtor's home, rental property or vehicle is being foreclosed/repossessed and the debtor needs to stop that process and bring defaulted payments current, or (C) the debtor has excess disposable income.
-(Back to Top)
+A Chapter 13 bankruptcy is generally filed under three circumstances: namely (A) where assets would be liquidated in a Chapter 7 bankruptcy, but the debtor does not want to lose the asset, (B) the debtor's home, rental property, or vehicle is being foreclosed/repossessed and the debtor needs to stop that process and bring defaulted payments current, or (C) the debtor has excess disposable income.

 Q: How much do you charge to handle the bankruptcy?